DMM TOC > 600 Basic Standards for All Mailing Services|

 5.1 Payment Limit

-The USPS does not make payment for more than the actual value of the article or, for bulk insurance, for more than the wholesale cost of the contents to the sender if a lesser amount.
+[5-31-15] The USPS does not make payment for more than the article’s actual value when mailed or, for bulk insurance, for more than the wholesale cost of the contents to the sender if a lesser amount.
 The USPS does not make payment for more than the maximum amount covered by the fee paid.

 The USPS depreciates a used article either lost or damaged based on the life expectancy of the article.